Glossary

 Test and Tagging With ToolSense

-Staying ahead of the requirements for all safety inspections can be quite a challenge.
-In the ToolSense Asset Operations Platform, we have all kinds of safety inspections – like PAT checks, LOLER checks and more—pre-configured.
-Additionally, you can easily build your own safety inspections with our custom form editor.
-Our equipment inspection software also allows you to report on equipment with impending recertification requirements to allocate inspections to engineers.
+Keeping up with every safety inspection requirement is a real challenge.
+The ToolSense Asset Operations Platform ships with all kinds of safety inspections pre-configured, including PAT checks and LOLER checks, and you can build your own with the custom form editor.
+Our equipment inspection software also flags equipment with upcoming recertification deadlines, so you can assign inspections to engineers before anything lapses.

 Conclusion